 - Contingency plans.
 It is difficult to imagine a project that goes completely according to plan.
 The initial meeting must also discuss plans in place in case schedules, or work takes a hit.
 Changes in the client’s requirements can blindside any project, and it is important to address these as well.

 - Communication protocol.
 This needs to be established, keeping in mind the preference of the client.
 Whether it is telephone or email or instant messaging, accommodate.
 Unless the client asks for an impossible schedule/mode, it is best to adhere to their wishes.

-The important point to note: This meeting need not be all about schmoozing the client (the salespeople have probably done most of it anyway); you must address what cannot be done, as well as the client’s responsibilities and roles for the successful completion of the project.
+Important to note: This meeting need not be about schmoozing the client (the salespeople have probably done most of it anyway).
+You must address what cannot be done, as well as the client’s responsibilities and roles for the successful completion of the project.

 Client Management: After the Project Starts

 Create clear and precise project responsibilities for each of your employees.
 With flat management styles, interaction with clients is just a click away.
 In one project, an intern fired away an email with questions to the client, questions that his manager already had information on.